-- Pension (SIPP): manage your personal pension investments yourself and claim tax-relief of up to 45%.
+- Pension (SIPP): manage your personal pension investments yourself and get at least a 25% government bonus.
 (If you’re looking to open a pension managed for you, check out PensionBee, it’s far cheaper and great investment performance.)

 - Cash ISA: you can also just save cash, tax-free.
-Currently the interest rate is 0.50% (very low!).
+However, currently the interest rate is low.

 Active savings account

 If you just want to save cash rather than invest your money.
 Hargreaves Lansdown has quite a clever account for you.

 Instead of having to go out and find the best deal, and continually switch to better deals when higher interest rates come out.
 Hargreaves Lansdown will do it all for you, without having to apply or do any paperwork.
 Pretty cool!